uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medicines-manufacturing/sections/talent-and-skills/en_US.md

 To help your business grow, we support innovative manufacturing processes and technologies, giving you the significant skills base to deliver in this very knowledge-intensive area.

 Small molecules still dominate the world’s medicines market.
 For new chemical entities, the UK is very competitive in ‘novel drug delivery mechanisms’, ‘tricky formulation’ and ‘continuous manufacturing’.

-### Global pipeline opportunities

-The global pipeline of biological therapies is rapidly increasing, and there is a growing market for biosimilars and biobetters (variants of a biologic molecule) with some leading biological drugs coming off patent.
-The majority of the top 15 pharmaceutical companies are expected to grow their biologics portfolios, while injectable dose formulations are likely to spur Contract Manufacturing Organisation growth.
-The UK has strengths in both areas.